fuzzymfx/fuzzymfx.github.io/content/current.md

 Dev:

-At StackIt, we have decided to have a demo pitched each Saturday.
+At StackIt, we have decided to have a `demo pitch round` each Saturday.
 We make presentations to show what we've built in the entire week.
 Inspired by this, a zeal to build my own presentation came rushing.
 Thus, I started [dough](https://github.com/fuzzymfx/dough): a rich, modular, command-line tool to generate presentations written in Rust.

 Meanwhile, I am planning to pick back up [Bee](https://github.com/fuzzymfx/b): a command-line bit-torrent client to download torrents written in Rust.
 I am planning to rewrite the entire codebase in Rust.
 Currently, I am writing in TypeScript.